Date: July 27, 2017 9:00-5:30 p.m.

 The goal of the event is to bring together experts in social media research and data librarians to discuss methods, ethics and policies specifically related to managing social media data by researchers and data librarians.

-- Social bot detection for data integrity and validity,
+- Social bot detection

 If you are conducting research in one of the above mentioned areas and would like to participate, please complete the application form by May 15, 2017.
 There is no registration fee, but space is limited.
 Accepted applicants will be notified by June 15, 2017.